pguerra522/retail-orders/README.md

 PROJECT OVERVIEW:

 This project focuses on analyzing the monthly profit growth of a retail store across different subcategories of products from 2022 to 2023.
 The dataset, sourced from Kaggle, includes detailed transactional data that is cleaned and preprocessed using Python.
 SQL is utilized to query and aggregate data, while Tableau is employed for visualizing and presenting the results.
+NOTE: Additional queries where created and added as commentaries in the Jupyter nb.

 Link to dataset on Kaggle ➡︎ https://www.kaggle.com/datasets/ankitbansal06/retail-orders